butrinto/VR-Experience/README.md

-# ComputingProjectFinal
+# Virtual Reality Experience

-To access all of the prime coding/scripts implemented, please refer to the path:
+To access all coding/scripts implemented, please refer to the path:

-ComputingProjectFinal > Assets > Scripts
+VR-Experience > Assets > Scripts

-This will display some folders which are sorted.
-These folders will contain code that has been implemented within the project.